Recognising the signs of hearing loss

 If you work in the early years or a primary school, there is a high chance that a child in your care will have an undiagnosed hearing loss.

 This is usually a temporary hearing loss caused by glue ear.
-Eight out of ten deaf children will experience glue ear before the age of 10.
+Eight out of ten children will experience glue ear before the age of 10.

 It could also be a permanent hearing loss.
 Over half of deaf children become deaf during childhood.
 This usually happens in the first three years of life.

 Any hearing loss, even if it’s temporary or mild, can have a big impact, particularly in the early years when children are developing their speech and language skills.

 These are common signs of hearing loss - a child:

 - Constantly says "what?" or asks for speech to be repeated

 - Doesn’t always follow instructions straightaway